 Platinum trophy hunters in Monster Hunter: World were met with a collective sigh when the trophy list was revealed a few months ago.
 Two of the hardest trophies in the game that only 1.3 percent of players have achieved require you to collect a miniature and giant crown for nearly every monster.

 To get the achievement, you’ll need to have a crown for the smallest and largest option in the monster field guide for nearly every monster you can face (apart from Xeno’jivva).
-This means that you need to hunt and either kill or capture the smallest and largest version of every monster in the game and receive a gold crown for all of them.
+This means you must hunt and either kill or capture the smallest and largest version of every monster in the game and receive a gold crown for all of them.

-There are also some missions that have you try to fight or capture more than one monster at a time.
+Some timed events in the game offer hunters a chance to fight against smaller or larger monsters, so check the event options whenever possible.
+Some missions have you try to fight or capture more than one monster at a time.
 While these might be a bit of a pain, they can help you grind out multiple monsters at once to give you a better chance of getting a miniature or giant crown in a smaller period of time.

-Really though, it just comes down to luck — so pray that your next quest is your last.
+Though, it just comes down to luck — so pray that your next quest is your last.